PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ![review](/img/docs/request-cert-step-4.png)

-### Step 6: Pending validation and adding a CNAME at your registrar
+### Step 6: Wait for pending validation and add a CNAME at your registrar

-At this point, you've gone as far as you can in the AWS console and will be in a state pending validation as shown below:
+After Step 5, you have gone as far as you can in the AWS console and will be in a state pending validation as shown below:

 ![pending validation](/img/docs/request-cert-step-5.png)

-You'll need to use that information with your registrar to add a `CNAME` record so ACM can validate that you own the domain.
+At your registrar site, use that information to add a `CNAME` record so ACM can validate that you own the domain.
 Here's an example of what this looks like for one registrar:

 ![add a cname](/img/docs/request-cert-step-6.png)

 ### Step 7: Wait for issuance (approximately 30 minutes)

-Wait for ACM to display the `CNAME` you added and issue the certificate.
+On the AWS site, wait for ACM to display the `CNAME` you added and issue the certificate.
 When this happens, you should see the status change:

 ![issued](/img/docs/request-cert-step-7.png)